-The astounding increase in popularity of online learning platforms over the last few years has left no one indifferent.
+The astounding increase in the popularity of online learning platforms over the last few years has left no-one indifferent.
 Questions began to be raised in relation to the efficiency of these new methods of information spread in comparison to orthodox pedagogical methods and traditional schooling.
-However, this subject has now been thrusted into the limelight as millions of students worldwide are force to leave the classrooms and take the leap into previously unknown methods of continuing their schooling remotely.
+However, this subject has now been thrusted into the limelight as millions of students worldwide are forced to leave the classrooms and take the leap into previously unknown methods of remote schooling.
 As students and teachers adapt to this new learning environment, it is inevitable for the thought to arise: will online learning ever replace educational institutions as we know them?

-Moreover, a study undertaken by MIT in 2014 found that in online classes, “the amount learned is somewhat greater than in the traditional lecture-based course”, despite the distractions that may surround the individual in the home.
+Moreover, a study undertaken by MIT in 2014 found that during online classes “the amount learned is somewhat greater than in the traditional lecture-based course” despite the distractions that may surround the individual in the home.
 The opportunity to use interactions with tutors as mainly focused on questions has been reputed to be responsible for these results, however, several other studies have suggested that the best performance is obtained when mixing traditional and online classes.

 In conclusion, online learning is the only possible solution to allow students to continue their schooling in an unprecedented situation, however, it is highly unlikely that Google Classroom will ever fully replace the traditional brick and mortar building of a school.
 The process of remote teaching and learning can be (and will be) refined and perfected in order to yield maximum results and optimal retention of information from the students.
 Although future students will probably not have to scramble to edit PDFs on their computers or talk for an extended period of time before realising their microphone is off, technological improvements cannot replace the value of human interaction to establish meaningful relationships and a sense of identity.